-Your Law Firm’s Intake process is one of the critical determining factors of your success.
-When a prospective client reaches out via any method (phone, web form, chat, email, etc.), you or your team should be prepared and ready to listen to their problem.
-Don’t panic; we are here to help you.
+Your law firm’s intake process is one of the critical determining factors of your success.
+When a prospective client reaches out via any method (phone, web form, chat, email, etc.), you or your team should be prepared to listen to their problem and start helping right away.
+Don’t panic; we’re here to help you.

-If you are following Nanato Media, you must already be familiar with the importance of a reliable intake process for your Law Firm.
-We’ve written about it before (tips to optimize your Law Firm’s intake), and we’ve talked about it in our podcast for Law Firm marketing, In Camera Podcast.
+If you are following Nanato Media, you must already be familiar with the importance of a reliable intake process for your law firm.
+We’ve written about it before (tips to optimize your Law Firm’s intake), and we’ve talked about it in In Camera Podcast, our podcast for Law Firm marketing.
 Today, we’re back at it with a checklist that will make your life easier and increase your chances of conversions and an increased caseload.

 Let’s get started.